Kapil-888/ggplots/README.md

 - *10 fold cross validation*
 - *Running different algorithms according to relations seen in viz*
 - *Finding accuracy and kappa for best fitting model*

-## **2. Creating Model from Webpage**
-- Involves scraping data from worldometer website about changes in uk population (2016-2021).
-- ggplot for definifing interrelation between variables, designing axis, legends, title, theme, and facets.

 ## **3. t-tests**